frconor-ebook/meditations/_posts/2025-02-25-a-cup-of-cold-water.md

 concerned.

-If we give attention to little things, we will live each day to the full, and will know how to fill each moment with a sense of preparation for eternity.
+If we give attention to little things, we will live each day to the full, and will know how to fill each moment with the sense of preparation for eternity.
 To do this, we could frequently ask Our Lady for help.

 Our Lady, Mother of God, pray for us, now, and in every ordinary little situation of our life.